Claudia Voyles, DAOM, LAc

 BA, Psychology, Yale University

-Ms. Voyles earned a BA in Psychology from Yale University and a Master’s degree from the Oregon College of Oriental Medicine.
+Dr. Voyles earned a BA in Psychology from Yale University, a Master’s degree from the Oregon College of Oriental Medicine, and a DAOM degree from AOMA.
 She subsequently completed her postgraduate studies in China.
 She worked as clinician and administrator in the behavioral health field for many years prior to becoming an acupuncturist.
 Voyles has trained acupuncturists and addiction and mental health providers in NADA-style treatment methods and has published numerous articles and essays on the subject.
-Trained primarily in Traditional Chinese Medicine, Ms. Voyles often employs Dr. Tan's Balance Method and, as appropriate, includes aspects of Five Elements theory in her treatments.
+Trained primarily in Traditional Chinese Medicine, Dr. Voyles often employs Dr. Tan's Balance Method and, as appropriate, includes aspects of Five Elements theory in her treatments.
 She owns Remedy Center for Healing Arts and has been in private practice for ten years.
-Ms. Voyles supervises at the Austin Recovery student clinic.
+Dr. Voyles supervises at the Austin Recovery student clinic.

 Stuyt, E. B., & Voyles, C. A. (2016).
 The National Acupuncture Detoxification Association protocol, auricular acupuncture to support patients with substance abuse and behavioral health disorders: current perspectives.
 Subst Abuse Rehabil, 7, 169-180. doi:10.2147/SAR.S99161 https://www.ncbi.nlm.nih.gov/pubmed/27994492